z0ph/serverless-jobs-using-fargate/README.md

-# Serverless jobs using AWS Fargate
+# Schedule serverless jobs using AWS Fargate

-On this sample of Infrastructure as Code, we are using [Terraform](https://www.terraform.io/) to deploy infrastructure to schedule serverless jobs (bash) using AWS Fargate.
+On this sample of Infrastructure as Code, we are using [Terraform](https://www.terraform.io/) to deploy infrastructure to schedule serverless jobs (bash) using [AWS Fargate](https://aws.amazon.com/fargate/?nc1=h_ls).

 Blog post [here](https://zoph.me/)